-Stand-alone freezers do a single job: they freezer your food and they do it well, but they also come with a few unique features you can choose from.
+Stand-alone freezers do a single job: they freeze your food and they do it well.
+But they also come with a few unique features from which you can choose.

-A chest freezer has a deep center to hold the most amount of frozen food, but without dividers and baskets you could be diving down into your freezer every time you’d like to take something out.
+A chest freezer has a deep centre to hold the most amount of frozen food, but without dividers and baskets, you could be diving down into your freezer every time you’d like to take something out.
 Thankfully, most chest freezers have customizable interiors with plastic dividers you can move around to suit your organizational style.

 An upright freezer can be customized too.
 They have extra door racks and interior shelves so you can organize your frozen food.
 They are also spacious enough to fit large, oddly-shaped items.

 Having a door lock on your freezer means you’ll never worry about whether or not children can access it.
 Some freezer models also have a pop-out key function that will eject the key when you lock it.
 That way you’ll know you have your key and it’s locked up tight.

 Do you often forget to close the door to your refrigerator?
-It happens, but if you forget to close your freezer door you could lose a lot of food to quick defrosting.
+It happens, but if you forget, you could lose a lot of food to quick defrosting.
 That’s why some models have door alarms to alert you if the door is left open too long.

 Soft-freeze makes ice cream easy to scoop

 If you’ve ever stored ice cream in a stand-alone freezer, you know that it can get rock hard.
 Some stand-alone upright freezers even have a soft-freeze compartment.
 It keeps ice cream frozen, but still soft enough to scoop.

 Fast freeze to drop the temperature in a hurry